vmo69/documentation/source/configuration_manual/plugins/lazy_expunge.rst

 Lazy-expunge
 ===================

 Lazy-expunging allows accessing already expunged mails by moving them to a hidden folder or namespace.
 This can be useful for recovering mails when users accidentally delete mails, e.g. by testing a POP3 client that deletes all mails afterwards.
-See http://wiki.dovecot.org/Plugins/Lazyexpunge
+See :ref:`lazy-expunge plugin settings <plugin-lazy-expunge>`.

 Lazy-expunge also allows to reduce Cassandra lookups with dictmap, by removing the lockdir setting and enabling the obox_track_copy_flags setting.
 So it's recommended to be used for performance reasons as well.